Thanks be to EBT, MrsSpaceCowboy, and JadaPattinson for pre-reading.

 "Is that what you think I'm doing?
 Being selfish?" they heard Bella ask.

-Bella had done her very best to remain calm with Rosalie at all times.
-She understood that her children would be upset, but she never dreamed that one of them would think her decision was out of selfishness on her part.
+Bella had done her very best to remain calm with Rosalie since she'd expressed her feelings over the DNR.
+She understood her children would be upset, but she never dreamed one of them would think her decision was out of selfishness on her part.

-"It would be selfish of me to keep continuing this," she said, her voice cracking.
+"It would be selfish of me to continue this," she said, her voice cracking.
 "Do you think I want to watch what you go through as you watch me slowly die?
 Do you think I want you to suffer?
 Do you think I want to put you through that?"

 As that simple realization dawned on Rosalie, Bella's anger began to boil over.